NBA League Pass Promo Code: Get 3 FREE Months + Win $300 in Bonus Bets with FanDuel

 Bet $5, Win $300 Bonus, NBA League Pass With FanDuel Promo Code

-The NBA regular season tipped off on Tuesday night with a marquee matchup, as the defending champion Boston Celtics host the New York Knicks at TD Garden.
+The NBA regular season continues on Monday night with key matchups between the Bucks and Celtics, and Lakers and Suns..
 You can give yourself more chances to start the season with $300 in bonus bets that will help you make more winning NBA picks and parlays, plus a three-month trial subscription to NBA League Pass by signing up today using the FanDuel promo code.

 Click the "BET NOW" link to sign up today and enjoy the benefits of this lucrative NBA League Pass promo code from one the industry's leading NBA betting sites.